zhakyp02/DR_Terraform/README.md

 ```

 A GCP service account key must be available as a variable in gitlab and exported as `GOOGLE_APPLICATION_CREDENTIALS` for authentication.
 Note: variable name (key) should be like this TF_VAR_serviceaccount.
-This TF_VAR will be used as a variable in Terraform.
+This TF_VAR_serviceaccount will be used as a variable in Terraform.
 ```hcl
 variable "serviceaccount" {
 }